24 June 2022

 In most cases this could impact the amount of money you earn and therefore, your super balance.
 Consider putting some plans in place to ensure your super doesn’t stop working for you in the background.
 After all, retirement is the ultimate career break.

-1. Locate and combine all of your super – before or during your career break
+Locate and consider combining all of your super

-Before taking time off work, or even while you’re on your break, it’s a good idea to consider putting all of your super in one place.
+Before taking time off work, or even while you’re on your break, it’s a good idea to consider putting all your super in one place.
 It could help you save on fees, avoid duplicate insurance policies, and make it easier to manage your super.
-It’s also an easy way to top up your super while you’re taking a break from work and your contributions are likely to reduce or stop.

 Doing a simple super search could help track down any money that belongs to you.
 You can find any lost super you may have using the ATO online services through myGov.
-Alternatively, if you’re an AustralianSuper member – and give the Fund consent to use your Tax File Number (TFN) – we can help track down your lost super.
+Alternatively, if you’re an AustralianSuper member – log into your account via the Member portal and give the Fund consent to use your Tax File Number (TFN) – we can help track down your lost super.

 LEARN MORE: INSURANCE THROUGH AUSTRALIANSUPER

-Whether your career break was planned or otherwise, consider the following points to give your super a boost.
+Whether your career break is planned or otherwise, consider the following points to give your super a boost.

 Add to your super by salary sacrificing